caruby/core/doc/faq/getting_started/installation.md

 2. Install [JRuby](http://jruby.org).

-3. Open a command console and enter the following: jgem install rubygems

-   Precede the command with `sudo` for a Mac or Linux environment.

-4. Add the JRuby executable directory to your PATH environment variable.
+3. Add the JRuby executable directory to your PATH environment variable.
 The JRuby executable directory is determined by executing the following: jgem environment

-5. The preceding steps set up a standard caBIG and JRuby environment.
+4. The preceding steps set up a standard caBIG and JRuby environment.
 Now install the desired caRuby gem using the `jgem install` command, e.g.: jgem install caruby-tissue

-6. The caRuby gem is ready for use.
+5. The caRuby gem is ready for use.
 Consult the specific gem FAQ for usage and examples, e.g. the caRuby Tissue Configuration [FAQ](/kb/tissue/how-do-i-configure-caruby-to-work-with-catissue).

-7. Update to a new version of the gem using the `gem update` command, e.g.: jgem update caruby-tissue
+6. Update to a new version of the gem using the `gem update` command, e.g.: jgem update caruby-tissue